HVEPYC/HVEPYC-JavaFX-Chart-Generator/README.md

 # HVEPYC JavaFX Chart Generator
  This is a Chart Generator that aids in the easy creation and display of Graphs using the JavaFX library.
 It can display Line Charts, Bar Graphs and Pie Charts.

+ This Chart Generator was initially created as a Standalone Application to fulfill the requirements of a Semester 1 2022/23 Fundamentals of Programming Project, and this is the official release of the Chart Generator.

  This Chart Generator is a Jar File, which is placed in the Current Working Directory of the Application which will be used to supply the Graph data to the Chart Generator.
 For a Java App which is run in an IDE (Eg: Netbeans), this Jar File can be placed inside the Project folder, beside the src folder and pom.xml file.

  Steps to Generate the Jar File are as follows: